MLS and Related Status Impacts from Governor’s Orders of 3-4-20 and 3-19-20 and Amended Federal CISA Guidance of 3-28-20

 Impact on MLS Statuses, Showing Instructions and DOM

-In light of Governor’s Order of 3-19-20, in many instances, these conditions will prompt listing agents, in accordance with seller’s wishes, to change the MLS listing status to something like hold or withdraw — but if the listing agreement is still in effect, one would not select cancelled.
-Listing agents also have the option to maintain the listing in an active status, (or coming soon/delayed showing if such status is offered and appropriate under local MLS rules) albeit with an understanding of the limitation imposed on all face-to-face activity.
+In light of the Governor’s Order — as well as in instances where cities or counties have imposed even more restrictive standards — conditions may prompt listing agents, in accordance with seller’s wishes, to change the MLS listing status to something like hold or withdraw — but if the listing agreement is still in effect, one would not select cancelled.
+Listing agents also have the option to maintain the listing in an active status, (or coming soon/delayed showing if such status is offered and appropriate under local MLS rules) albeit with an understanding of the limitations imposed on all face-to-face activity.
 Agents will have to be mindful of the implications of each status selection within their local MLS rules.

-Under these extraordinary circumstances, if so desired, an MLS in its discretion could elect to alter its usual Showing Instructions and/or DOM approach, either by taking a unilateral approach systematically in the MLS such as temporarily de-activating the field, or, as referenced above, simply continuing to offer participants the option to alter their status designation into a field that suspends showings and/or the clock ex: hold or other options in one’s system.
-Under either scenario, it's a given that all California listings are subject to this same Order of 3-19-20 causing all listings, active or otherwise during this time, to be assessed in the same light.
+Under these extraordinary circumstances, if so desired, an MLS in its discretion could elect to alter its usual Showing Instructions and/or DOM approach, either by taking a unilateral approach systematically in the MLS such as temporarily de-activating the field or, as referenced above, simply continuing to offer participants the option to alter their status designation into a field that suspends showings and/or the clock ex: hold or other options in one’s system.
+Under either scenario, it's a given that all California listings are subject to at least the Governor’s Order causing all listings, active or otherwise during this time, to be assessed in the same light.

-If an MLS does alter or suspend the DOM, keep in mind, however, portals like Zillow, Realtor.com and others who also calculate their own DOM might not be changing their DOM calculations.
-That raises the concern of having 2 differing, publicly available DOM sources possibly causing the buying public to lose confidence in the MLS reporting and/or creating potential liability situations for agents for inaccurate reporting.
-Thus, if an MLS does decide to pause the DOM calculations, best practice would be to keep measuring things both way so that future evaluation of this current marketplace will be possible.
-When this is all over, it will still be important to keep an accurate tracking of what happened, so even if the DOM clock stops, the CDOM clock should keep going so the total picture is still there.
+If an MLS is inclined to deactivate or alter its usual approach to DOM, there are several implications to consider.
+At this point, it seems that many MLSs in California have opted not to deactivate DOM.
+An MLS will want to be mindful of the decisions of other MLSs in neighboring or overlapping areas and/or in data sharing relationships to the extent that an MLS making a different election contributes to overall market confusion or inconsistencies.
+Also, portals like Zillow, Realtor.com and others who also calculate their own DOM might not be changing their DOM calculations.
+These factors raise the prospect of having differing, publicly available DOM sources possibly causing the buying public to lose confidence in the MLS reporting and/or creating potential liability situations for agents for inaccurate reporting.
+Thus, if an MLS does decide to stop publicly facing DOM calculations, best practice would be to keep measuring things in the background both way so that a true picture future evaluation of this current marketplace will be possible.
+When this is all over, it will still be important to keep an accurate tracking of what happened, so even if the DOM clock temporarily deactivates, the CDOM clock should keep going so the total picture is still there.

-Also, this Inman article may be of interest regarding what some other MLSs are doing.
+Also, the following Inman articles may be of interest regarding what some other MLSs are doing:

-Based on that set forth above, the MLS has various options to consider depending on what works best locally and within the fields and functionality of its system.
+Based on that set forth above, the MLS has various options to consider depending on what works best locally and within the fields and functionality of its system and the surrounding area.